Fuzzing source-code and binary-only targets like a pro

 For source code (white box) we will take a look at afl++ and libfuzzer, understand how they work, prepare our targets in an optimized manner and run them against real-world targets.
 Then we have a look at the various mutators, schedulers and custom options and what afl compatible fuzzer variants (important!) can help us to make the fuzzing better.

-So we don’t loose time watching fuzzing UI stats, we will use time while fuzzing to talk about crash analysis, checking the code coverage of our fuzzing and talking about cool afl features.
+So we don’t loose time watching fuzzing UI stats, we will use the time during fuzzing to talk about crash analysis, checking the code coverage of our fuzzing and talking about cool afl features.

 For binary-only targets (black/grey box) we will see what options we have to fuzz those targets with input driven feedback.
-Our main tools will be Qemu and afl-dyninst together with afl++ to fuzz targets, but we will also have a look at good alternatives to these.
-Additionally we will have an introduction to the Unicorn engine for full systems emulation.
+Our main tools will be Qemu and afl-dyninst together with afl++ to fuzz targets, but we will also have a look at good alternatives to these like Unicorn, DynamoRIO, Intel PT, etc.

-With this on our belt we will even be able to fuzz targets from other platforms like ARM on a fast Intel CPU.
-Additionally we will talk (and try out) other solutions like intel-pt and symbolic execution engines like DynamoRIO and Pintools for fuzzing.
+With this on our belt we will even be able to fuzz targets on other platforms like ARM or on *BSD.
+Additionally we will talk (and try out) other solutions like Intel PT and symbolic execution engines like DynamoRIO and Pintools for fuzzing.

-The focus is on Linux on Intel processors but *BSD and Windows, and ARM/AARCH64/… are covered as well - for source code and binary-only fuzzing.
+The focus is on Linux on Intel processors but *BSD and Windows, and ARM/AARCH64/… are touched as well - for source code and binary-only fuzzing, although due time constraints all hands-on work will be on Intel Linux.
+But bring other targets if you have them - you can also choose to fuzz these and get assistance! :-)

 Day 1 - Source code